Momma Wanderlust - Curating Cultural Travels for Families

 Here’s how to save money on your family vacation:

-Food is a major expense while traveling.
-This is why staying at a or staying in a hotel with a kitchen or kitchenette can provide the biggest savings.
+Food is a significant expense while traveling.
+This is why staying in a hotel with a kitchen or kitchenette can yield the greatest savings.
 We generally try to book our accommodations in a condo-style resort with a full kitchen.
 After check-in, we usually go to a local grocery store to pick up enough food for a few meals.

 My kids like to snack, A LOT.
 When we’re planning to stay at a destination for more than a couple of days, I will buy snacks before our trip and bring them with me.
 I purchase snacks from stores like Walmart and Target to save.
 That way, when my kiddos have the munchies between meals, we won’t end up in a museum gift shop paying above market rate for snacks.

 When we go out for our meals, we try to always eat locally.
 Whether it’s a popular mom-and-pop restaurant or street food, we love to get out and explore.
-The cuisine is an excellent way to learn some culture and history of the destination.
-It also can be cheaper than larger establishments.
+Cuisine is an excellent way to learn about the culture and history of a destination.
+It can also be cheaper than larger establishments.

 When you stay at a resort or hotel in the thick of things, everything is more expensive.
 When I say everything, I mean EVERYTHING… accommodations, gas, and even groceries are more expensive the closer you are to the hot spots.
 So, staying on the outskirts of a destination can provide great savings.

 If you decide to stay close to all the fun, one way you can offset costs is to use public transportation.
 Using public transportation is also a cool way to see and interact with locals.
-Opting for buses, trains, or trams not only alleviates the stress of navigating traffic, and fighting for street parking but also proves to be a budget-friendly alternative to renting a car.
+Opting for buses, trains, or trams not only alleviates the stress of navigating traffic and fighting for street parking but also offers a budget-friendly alternative to renting a car.

 The allure of extravagant excursions is undeniable, but there’s a unique thrill in finding those local treasures and affordable adventures.
 Whether it’s exploring a charming neighborhood, stumbling upon a vibrant street market, or opting for nature hikes, these budget-friendly activities not only stretch your vacation dollars but also provide authentic, immersive experiences.

-One way to do this is to look up a list of fun things to do for free, before your trip.
-I generally start my research with Pinterest and simply type into the search field “Free things to do in XYZ”.
+One way to do this is to look up a list of fun things to do for free before your trip.
+I generally start my research with Pinterest and type into the search field “Free things to do in XYZ.
 See what that search yields.
 Next, check out the local destination’s tourism board website to see if there are any free concerts, festivals, or museums you can explore during your trip.
-Also, you can do a quick search only for cool and unique playgrounds in the city you visit.
+Also, you can do a quick search for cool and unique playgrounds in the city you’re visiting.
 My kids love playing in new parks.
-By embracing the beauty of simplicity, you not only create lasting memories without the financial strain but also gain a deeper connection with the destination.
+By embracing the beauty of simplicity, you not only create lasting memories without the financial strain but also deepen your connection to the destination.

-You can also do a quick Pinterest search to find cheap things to do in a city or “XYZ on a budget.”
+You can also do a quick Pinterest search for cheap things to do in a city or for “XYZ on a budget.”
 That search should help you pinpoint some fun activities within your budget.

 If your search for budget-friendly activities doesn’t yield good results, find a local hostel.
 Back when I was a backpacking student solo traveler, I found that hostels have a wealth of information about budget activities and travel.
 You can call ahead or stop in for a visit.
-The concierge at the hostel are either locals or have lived in the area for a while.
+Many concierges at hostels are either locals or have lived in the area for a while.
 They always have a long list of activities you can enjoy on a budget.
 Be sure to tip them, though.
 They’re most likely students themselves.

-National Parks can cost anywhere from $5 to $55 per vehicle.
+National Parks can cost between $5 and $55 per vehicle.
 So, if you’re planning to visit more than once a year, you can save money by buying the annual National Park pass for $80.

-I know that purchasing insurance adds costs upfront, but if something goes wrong while you’re away, having travel insurance can save you hundreds and even thousands of dollars on the back end.
-Since I travel so often for work, I purchase an annual individual travel plan through Allianz, and it costs about $140.
-When traveling as a family, I only purchase travel insurance for everyone in the family when we travel internationally.
+I know that purchasing insurance adds upfront costs, but if something goes wrong while you’re away, having travel insurance can save you hundreds, and even thousands, of dollars on the back end.
+Since I travel so often for work, I purchase an annual individual travel plan with Allianz, which costs about $140.
+When traveling as a family, I purchase travel insurance for everyone only when we travel internationally.

 Use cash

 Travel is not cheap, but there are ways to make the expenses more manageable.
-I hope these top 25 cheap travel tips that you should know about.
+I hope these top 25 cheap travel tips are helpful to you.
 What are your favorite ways to save?
 Let me know in the comments below.

 If you enjoyed this post on how to save money on your family vacation, you will find the following articles helpful: